metriql/metriql.com/docs/reference/measure.md

 **`dimension:`** references the dimensions within the same model.

-**`sql:`** lets you define complex expression, where column type measure is not capable of.
+**`sql:`** lets you define the complex expression, where column type measure is not capable of.
-For referencing other entities inside a measure checkout the [SQL Context](sql-context).
+For referencing other entities inside a measure checkout the [SQL Context](/advanved/sql-context).

 ### `aggregation:`